My horoscope often tells me what I should be dealing with, either for myself, or for you and me.

 It is never an accident that I am sent articles about the same topic when a topic comes up.

 This is what happened today.
-I'll republish a part of that article, and then give you the link:
+I'll republish a part of that article:

 Here you go: